William Morris: Textile design

+While Morris is well known for his opposition to industrial production techniques he none the less designed and produced several textile pieces for the Jacquard loom.

 Book illustration and design

-Nineteenth and twentieth century avant-garde artistic movements took an interest in the typographical arts, greatly enriching book design and illustration.
+Nineteenth- and twentieth-century avant-garde artistic movements took an interest in the typographical arts, greatly enriching book design and illustration.
 Morris's designs, like the work of the Pre-Raphaelite painters with whom he was associated, referred frequently to medieval motifs.
-In 1891 he founded the Kelmscott Press, which by the time it closed in 1898 had produced over fifty works using traditional printing methods, a hand-driven press and hand-made paper.
+In 1891, he founded the Kelmscott Press, which by the time it closed in 1898 had produced more than fifty works using traditional printing methods, a hand-driven press and hand-made paper.
 They included his masterpiece, an edition of the Works of Geoffrey Chaucer with illustrations by Edward Burne-Jones.
 Morris invented three distinctive typefaces – Golden, Troy, and Chaucer, with the text being framed with intricate floral borders similar to illuminated medieval manuscripts.
 His work inspired many small private presses in the following century.

 Morris's aesthetic and social values became a leading force in the Arts and Crafts Movement.
 The Kelmscott Press influenced much of the fine press movement in England and the United States during the late nineteenth and early twentieth centuries.
 It brought the need for books that were aesthetic objects as well as words to the attention of the reading and publishing worlds.

-At Kelmscott Press the book-making was under his constant supervision and practical assistance.
+At Kelmscott Press, the book-making was under his constant supervision and practical assistance.
 It was his ambition to produce a perfect work to restore all the beauty of illuminated lettering, richness of gilding and grace of binding that used to make a volume the treasure of a king.
 His efforts were constantly directed towards giving the world at least one book that exceeded anything that had ever appeared.
 Morris designed his type after the best examples of early printers, what he called his "golden type" which he copied after Jenson, Parautz, Coburger and others.
-With this in mind, Morris took equal care on the choice of his paper which he adapted to his subject with the same care that governed his selection of material for binding.
-As a result only the wealthy could purchase his lavish works; Morris realized that creating works in the manner of the middle ages was difficult in a profit-grinding society.
+With this in mind, Morris chose the paper which he adapted to his subject with the same care with which he selected his material for binding.
+As a result, only the wealthy could purchase his lavish works; Morris realized that creating works in the manner of the Middle Ages was difficult in a profit-grinding society.